Daniel C. Drucker: Career, honours and awards

-Drucker taught at Brown University from 1946 until 1968 when he joined the University of Illinois as Dean of Engineering.
+Between 1940 and 1943, Drucker taught at Cornell University, later joining the Armour Research Foundation.
+After his U.S. Army Air Corps service, he briefly returned to the Illinois Institute of Technology, then he taught at Brown University from 1946 until 1968 when he joined the University of Illinois as Dean of Engineering.
 In 1984 he left Illinois to become a graduate research professor at the University of Florida until his retirement in 1994.